-The NHTF Program beneficiaries under Rental Housing Production are tenants with incomes at or below 30% of the Area Median Income.
+The NHTF Program beneficiaries under Rental Housing Production are tenants with incomes at the greater of 30% of the Area Median Income, or the federal poverty guideline.
 The income of each tenant must be determined initially in accordance with 24 CFR 93.151(d)(1) by using Annual Income as defined under the Section 8 Housing Assistance Payments programs in 24 CFR Part 5.609.